 From flagship stores to independent design boutiques, and shopping centres to street arcades, Dublin’s shops have something to offer everyone.

 George’s Street Arcade is Ireland’s first purpose-built shopping centre, and one of Europe’s oldest, having been built in 1881.
 We popped in to talk to a few of the stallholders.
 Milo Póil, Man of Aran Fudge I’m here in the Arcade just over two years, my third Christmas!
 I am the son of The Man of Aran Fudge!
 It’s my dad who makes all this stuff, he’s being doing it for 20 years now.
 It’s actually a family recipe.
 It’s my Grandmother’s recipe, well, the tiger butter flavour anyway.
 That recipe was made 90+ years ago with only a few changes!
 This is one of the only permanent stalls of ours.
 We’ve another on Ínis Óirr, which is

-Hodges Figgis is Ireland’s oldest bookshop, celebrating its 250th birthday in 2018.
-This iconic store has moved around a lot since its founding in 1768, from Skinners Row, to Nassau Street and on to Dawson Street.
+Introducing Ireland’s oldest bookshop Hodges Figgis’ iconic bookstore has moved around a lot since it was founded in 1768 – from Skinners Row, to Nassau Street and, finally, on to Dawson Street.
 But it has always been home for Dublin’s booklovers.
-We spoke to Bookstore Manager, Tony Hayes to get to the bottom of what makes Dublin’s oldest bookshop a Dublin Treasure.
-Tony has worked in the book trade since the ‘70s and has in recent years returned to Hodges Figgis.
-Hodges Figgis’ iconic storefront would not look out of place in J.K.
-Rowling’s Diagon Alley and the magic do
+We spoke to Hodges Figgis store manager, Tony Hayes, to get to the bottom of what makes the country’s oldest bookshop a Dublin treasure.
+Tony has worked in the book trade since the 70s but, falling under its charm, he returned to the bookstore in recent years.